Aldaviva/PagerDuty/Readme.md

     1. In the **Integrations** tab of the Service, add a new **Integration**.
     1. Under **Most popular integrations**, select **Events API V2**, then click **Add**.
     1. Expand the newly-created Integration and copy its **Integration Key**, which will be used to authorize this library to send Events to the correct Service.
-1. Construct a new **`PagerDuty`** API client instance in your project, passing your **Integration Key** as a constructor parameter.
+1. Construct a new **`PagerDuty`** client instance in your project, passing your **Integration Key** as a constructor parameter.
     ```cs
+    using Pager.Duty;

     IPagerDuty pagerDuty = new PagerDuty(integrationKey: "dfca74ebb7450b3e6da3ba6083a323f4");
     ```

-`IPagerDuty` instances can be reused to send multiple events over the lifetime of your application.
+`PagerDuty` instances can be reused to send multiple events to the same service over the lifetime of your application.
 You can add one to your dependency injection context and retain it for as long as you like.
+If you need to send events to multiple services, construct multiple `PagerDuty` instance objects.

 ### HTTP settings
 If you need to customize any of the settings for the HTTP connection to PagerDuty's API servers, you may optionally provide a custom [`HttpClient`](https://docs.microsoft.com/en-us/dotnet/api/system.net.http.httpclient) instance to the `IPagerDuty` object.
 This allows you to set a proxy server, TLS settings, concurrent connection count, [DNS TTL](https://docs.microsoft.com/en-us/dotnet/fundamentals/networking/httpclient-guidelines#dns-behavior), and other properties.

-If you don't set this property, a default `HttpClient` instance is used instead.
+If you don't set this property, a default `HttpClient` instance is used instead, and will be automatically disposed of when the `PagerDuty` instance is disposed of.
+If you do set this property to a custom `HttpClient` instance, `PagerDuty` won't dispose of it, so that you can reuse it in multiple places.

 ```cs
 pagerDuty.HttpClient = new HttpClient(new SocketsHttpHandler {